HomeLatest NewsTelecomIndia’s 5G push to boost to tech economy

 Register Now →

 The Indian government looks to connect even the remotest Indian villages with optical fiber for faster broadband services by 2025.
-“The finance minister’s announcement around 5G auction, 100% fiberisation with public-private partnership model will provide an impetus to build ubiquitous and reliable connectivity,” Nitin Bansal, the India managing director at Swedish telecoms gear maker Ericsson said.
+“The finance minister’s announcement around 5G auction, 100% fiberisation with public-private partnership model will provide an impetus to build ubiquitous and reliable internet connectivity,” Nitin Bansal, the India managing director at Swedish telecoms gear maker Ericsson said.

 The cash strapped telecom sector saw a slew of reform announcements by the Union government in a bid to bail out of the current crisis.
 Among the top announcements for the sector include a four-year moratorium on airwaves payments due to it and allowing mobile carriers to convert the interest they owe to the government into equity.